 - What will the new company be called?

-The real complications arise when the two companies start to talk about company culture, the new company’s strategic direction and the long-term ambitions of the company:
+Oftentimes, complications can arise when the two companies discuss company culture (e.g., the new company’s strategic direction, long-term ambitions etc.).

 - How much of the company’s money is reinvested every year?

-- Are you both happy to load up on debt to fund your ambitions, or is one side more risk averse than the other?
+- Are both sides happy to load up on debt to fund your ambitions, or is one side more risk-averse than the other?

-Unsurprisingly, a deal is more likely to fall through here than at any other stage of the process.
+Unsurprisingly, a deal is more likely to fall through when discussing culture than at any other stage of the process.